-Treatment of a viral infection in a child 1 year old.
-ARI in children: symptoms and treatment
+Treatment of a viral infection in a 1 year old child.
+Acute respiratory infections in children: symptoms and treatment

 Summary: Adviсe pediatrician.
 Colds in children treatment.
-Colds in children how to treat.
-Colds in children under one year old.
-The child was ill with SARS.
-The child has the flu.
+How to treat colds in children.
+Colds in children under one year of age.
+The child fell ill with ARVI.
+The child fell ill with the flu.
 Viral infection in children treatment.
 Viral infection in children symptoms.
-Viral infection than to treat.
+Viral infection: how to treat it.
 Bacterial infection in children.
 Bacterial infection symptoms.
 Bacterial throat infection.

 Attention!
 This article is for informational purposes only.
 Be sure to consult your doctor.